Junha0Zhang/junha0Zhang.github.io/_pages/about.md

 Hi, I am Junhao Zhang!
 I am a graduate student, an engineer, and a software developer for biomedical imaging and neuronavigation.
 I was born and brought up in Sichuan, China.
 I graduated from University of California, Santa Barbara with degrees in physics and mechanical engineering.
 And I am currently a master student at ETH Zurich, Switzerland.

 I investigate noval medical imaging techniques and develop interactive visual representation of them for clinical analysis and medical intervention.
-With them, I deliver valuable information unattainable with existing state-of-the-art approaches for clinical practice.
-Ultimately, my goal is to make neuroradiology and neurosurgery solutions affordable, accurate, and convenient for both doctors and patients using cutting-edge technologies.
+With them, I present valuable information unattainable with existing state-of-the-art approaches for clinical practice.
+Ultimately, my goal is to deliver neuroradiology and neurosurgery solutions affordable, accurate, and convenient for every one.

 Check out my [projects](https://Junha0Zhang.github.io/projects/) in Razansky lab and University Hospital of Zurich!